 I love posters!
-They can epitomise great marketing communications.
+They epitomise great marketing communications.
 Like all communications they must impress clearly.
-But if viewed from a speeding car, the message must be recognised and understood in milliseconds.
+In particular, if viewed from a speeding car, the message must be recognised and understood in milliseconds.
 From a technical point of view this requires a single-minded (and hopefully matching) marketing communication strategy and execution.
-Engaging and motivating via this medium also presents a myriad of creative opportunities.
+Engaging and motivating via this medium therefore presents a myriad of creative opportunities.

-With consumers exposed to an increasing panoply of media, and over a 1000 messages a day, the task of developing great marketing communications is more challenging today than it has ever been.
+With consumers exposed to an increasing panoply of media, and over a 4000 messages a day, the task of developing great marketing communications is more challenging today than ever.

-To help create great marketing communications check whether your ad message (poster or otherwise) is:
+- To create great marketing communications check whether your ad message (whether poster or otherwise) is:

-If your poster or billboard campaign arrests in a second or so, you have a chance of a winner on your hands.
-If it fails to arrest, that could be a portent for other media.
-Consider posters or billboards as a way to pressure-test your marketing communication strategy and execution before investing heavily.
+2. If your poster or billboard campaign arrests in a second or so, then you have a chance of a winner on your hands.
+If it fails to arrest, then that’s also a portent for other media.
+So consider posters or billboards as a way to pressure-test your marketing communication strategy and execution before investing heavily.

-Finally, investing in a single poster site can generate extra PR.
-To help ensure your message goes ‘viral, try to find an unusual creative idea or ‘angle’ that surprises, shocks, entertains or amuses.
+4. Finally, investing in a single poster site can generate extra PR.
+To help your message go ‘viral, therefore try to find an unusual creative idea or ‘angle’ that surprises, shocks, entertains or amuses.